Transformer-Based Attention Networks for Continuous Pixel-Wise Prediction: Related Work

 \section{Related Work}

 \textbf{Transformers in Computer Vision.} Transformer and self-attention models have revolutionized machine translation and natural language processing~\cite{vaswani2017attention,dai2019transformer}.
-Recently, there were also some explorations for the usage of Transformer structures in image recognition.
-Non-local networks~\cite{wang2018non} append a Transformer-style attention onto the convolutional backbone.
-LRNet~\cite{hu2019local} explored local self-attention to avoid the heavy computation brought by global self-attention.
-Axial-Attention~\cite{wang2020axial} decomposed the global spatial attention into two separate axial attentions such that the computation is vastly reduced.
+Recently, there were also some explorations for the usage of Transformer structures in computer vision tasks~\cite{hu2019local,carion2020end,liu2021end,ding2021looking,yang2021transformer,ren2021cloth}.
+For instance, LRNet~\cite{hu2019local} explored local self-attention to avoid the heavy computation brought by global self-attention.
+Axial-Attention~\cite{wang2020axial} decomposed the global spatial attention into two separate axial attention such that the computation is vastly reduced.
 Apart from these pure Transformer-based models, there are also CNN-Transformer hybrid ones.
 For instance, DETR~\cite{carion2020end} and the following deformable version utilized a Transformer for object detection where the Transformer was appended inside the detection head.
 LSTR~\cite{liu2021end} adopted Transformers for disparity estimation and for lane shape prediction.
 Most recently, ViT~\cite{dosovitskiy2020image} was the first work to show that a pure Transformer-based image classification model can achieve the state-of-the-art.
-This work provides a direct inspiration to us to exploit a pure Transformer-based encoder design in a semantic segmentation model.
+This work provides a direct inspiration to exploit a pure Transformer-based encoder design in a semantic segmentation model.
 Meanwhile, SETR \cite{zheng2020rethinking} based on ViT, leverages attention for image segmentation.
 However, there is no related work in continuous pixel prediction.
 The main reason is that the networks, designed for the continuous label task, extremely rely on deep representation learning and fully-convolutional networks (FCN) with a decoder architecture.
-In this case, the pure Transformer (without convolution and resolution reduction) regarding an image as a patch sequence is not suitable for pixel-level prediction with continual labels.
+In this case, the pure Transformer (without convolution and resolution reduction) regarding an image as a patch sequence is unsuitable for pixel-level prediction with continual labels.